Criminal Justice (CRMJ)

 CRMJ 372 | Violence | 3 cr

-This course introduces students to the study of violence and offers a historically grounded, multidisciplinary approach that integrates perspectives from the social sciences, humanities and the natural and physical sciences, in order to provide a comparative framework within which to understand violence.
+Introduces the study of violence and offers a historically grounded, multidisciplinary approach that integrates perspectives from the social sciences, humanities, and the natural and physical sciences in order to provide a comparative framework within which to understand violence.

 Prerequisites: CRMJ 101 or consent of instructor.